weavedb/atomic-notes/README.md

 The SPA instance needs to be deployed once and articles will be updated by the assigned AO process.

+***This is the very first alpha release, please expect bugs and use it with caution and discretion.***

 ## Clone the Repo

 ```bash